Ojooh/365days-of-watching-and-praying/log.md

 **Today's Progress**: Today I explored the book of Genesis 35.

 **Thoughts:** This chapter is the follow up of Genesis 28.
 Here, God reminds Jacob of the vow he made in chapter 28.
-This hows that God is always ready to fulfill His side of every vow and expects the same from the person who makes the vow.
+This shows that God is always ready to fulfill His side of every vow and expects the same from the person who makes the vow.

 **Lesson:**
 * Never make vows that you are not ready to keep - Gen. 23:21-23, Eccl.
 5:4-6